 When you enter into an agreement with your chosen provider, you are relying on the advertising real estate that they possess and their expertise relating to printing and installation.
 In some instances, you may even be paying for the design of your billboard and its presentation, although this is one of the elements that you may be able to handle in-house.

 The design of your advert is also an important consideration, particularly if you are looking to build brand awareness and create a consistent, visual identity.
 In this respect, you may decide to use or hire an in-house designer with experience in creating billboard advertisements, with the cost of this ranging between £150 and £800 in total.
-This may be cheaper or more expensive than the deal presented by an advertising brand, but it could present you with an opportunity to reduce the cost without compromising on the quality of your billboard.

 The Bottom Line